jsardo9/DriverDatabase/README.md

 This will run the program using file named "input.txt" within input folder.

 **Ant Alternative**
 I have provided a Main.jar file in the root of the directory for convenience if Apache Ant is not installed.
 ```
 java -jar Main.jar |INPUTFILE.TXT|
 ```
-i.e. java -jar Main.jar input.txt
 This command will run the program in which "|INPUTFILE.TXT|" is the name of the specific input file you wish to run.
+(i.e. java -jar Main.jar input.txt)
-**(Input file must be located within folder ./input/)**
+**Input file must be located within folder ./input/**

 # General Structure / Organization
  The core of my program was built around 3 core structures.
 "DriverDatabase" "Driver" and "Trip"